Detail shots???

 But wait!
 This isn't just about weddings!

-And always remember, if you're not sure if you're bringing enough or too much, we are here for you!
-Just reach out to us and we'll gladly help you choose the best things to bring with you.
+Always remember, if you're not sure if you're bringing enough or too much, we are here for you!
+Just reach out to our traveling photographer and team, and we'll gladly help you choose the best things to bring with you.

 -Leslie